 The New Family Program is an (online and phone) support program for expectant and new parents.
 Usually, the program’s a once in a lifetime benefit for eligible members* with Hospital cover (excluding StarterPak and Mid Classic).
 Women can enroll when they're 36 weeks pregnant, up until their baby's three months old.

 As many families may need extra support during social isolation, we’ve opened the program up to women from the 14th week of pregnancy, and those who've accessed the New Family Program before.
-These measures are in place until 30 September 2020; we’ve since extended this to 31 January 2021.
+These measures were initially in place until 30 September 2020; we’ve since extended this to 31 January 2021.

 *These programs are brought to members through Teachers Healthcare Services, an initiative of Teachers Health to support members’ health and wellbeing through quality, evidence-based health management programs and services.
 To be eligible for a program you must be a member of Teachers Health and have Hospital cover with all relevant waiting periods served.
 Additional eligibility criteria may apply.
 Eligible members are connected with a dedicated Teachers Healthcare Services care coordinator who supports them on their personal journey.

 What telehealth services can I access through my Extras cover?